Ready for discharge?

 The safety risks associated with discharge fell into four groups:

-- Falls were the most concerning risk including falls in hospital, falls while going home, and falls at home
+- Falls were the most concerning risk, including falls in the hospital, falls while going home, and falls at home.

-- Relapse, which referred to the patient being readmitted to hospital.
-This harmful outcome was considered to arise from an inadequate provision of care
+- Relapse, which refers to the patient being readmitted to the hospital.
+This harmful outcome was considered to arise from an inadequate provision of care.

 The people interviewed for this study identified five areas of immediate causation: